 - Fuerte Santa Cruz de Castillogrande - In the early 17th century, a royal decree in 1608 ordered the fortification of the inner bay, leading to the construction of the Santa Cruz fort at Punta del Judío.
 Known as Castillogrande, it was built by Cristóbal de Roda and Francisco de Murga between 1626 and 1636, following Tiburcio Spanoqui’s design.
 The fortress featured a square base with bulwarks at each corner, a central courtyard, and a moat.

 When the Bocagrande entrance was closed in 1640, the bay’s defensive strategy shifted to focus on the Bocachica entrance.
-This change led to the dismantling of existing bay fortresses in 1647 to reuse materials for San Luis de Bocachica’s construction.
-However, Castillogrande survived until the French attack by Baron De Pointis in 1697, which left it severely damaged.
+This change led to the dismantling of existing bay fortresses in 1647 to repurpose materials for San Luis de Bocachica’s construction.
+However, Castillogrande endured until the French attack by Baron De Pointis in 1697, which left it severely damaged.

-Juan de Herrera y Sotomayor deemed it crucial for port defense, so in 1728, he initiated its reconstruction, which was incomplete by 1741 when Vernon attacked the city.
+Juan de Herrera y Sotomayor deemed it crucial for port defense, and in 1728 he initiated its reconstruction, which remained incomplete in 1741 when Vernon attacked the city.
 The fortress was partially destroyed and never rebuilt, with its remnants used as artillery ammunition until 1938, when a munitions depot explosion destroyed its vaults, leaving only a portion of the rampart and other remnants.
-It is now part of the National Navy Officers’ Club facilities.
+Today, it is part of the National Navy Officers’ Club facilities.

 - Pirate Cannon Show